ttilberg/using-proxy-with-watir/readme.md

 browser = Watir::Browser.new :chrome, proxy: proxy_object
 ```

-Under the hood, this is creating a `Selenium::WebDriver::Capabilites` object with a `proxy` attribute.
+Under the hood, this seems to be creating a `Selenium::WebDriver::Remote::Capabilites` object with a `proxy` attribute.
 The `Capabilities#proxy=` method is able to discern whether it was passed an existing `Proxy` object, or just the hash needed to create one:

 ```ruby
 require 'watir'